 What is better, a CD or IRA?

-The main difference between an IRA CD and a regular CD is that they offer tax advantages.
+The main difference between IRA and regular CDs is that they offer tax advantages.
 In terms of security, the rate on an IRA CD is not determined by fluctuations in the market, so it’s safer.

 What is the average CD rate now?